- Sport and Event Marketing

 Her strong interest in sport and events was developed through competing at world championship level in numerous paddle sports, including the women's 500 metre flat water kayak event in the 1992 Barcelona Olympic Games.

 After retiring from elite sport, Gayle coached teams and individuals to international level, attended the Atlanta and Beijing Olympics as a spectator and worked as a volunteer for the Sydney Olympics in 2000.
 Gayle returned to competition in 2012, winning gold, silver and bronze medals at the World Outrigger Sprint championships in Calgary, Canada.
-This interest and expertise has led to new research areas associated with outrigger canoeing and physically disabled people.
-Her strengths include: use of innovative teaching methods, high levels of enthusiasm and energy, community engagement, service, and a passion for applied research.
+This interest and expertise has led to new research and international recognition her achievements in developing policy, planning and peak performances for paddlers with physical disabilities.
+Her strengths include: use of innovative teaching methods, enthusiasm and energy, community engagement and service, and a passion for applied research.